 The next morning, I headed for Cerro San Cristobal, where you can get these great views over the city, which seemed like a good place to start.

 Santiago has never been somewhere I was desperate to go.
 Compared to Buenos Aires with its tango and colourful markets or Peru with its Inca trails, Santiago maybe didn’t appeal so much.
 However it has definitely grown on me.
-It has a much dryer climate than Buenos Aires, similar to the South of Spain but in reverse.
+It has a much dryer climate than Buenos Aires, similar to the South of Spain.
 The food is better (depends on your point of view of course, but less meat and salt, more sushi, fruit and salads.
 I am starting to get used to the accent.

 Next week I move into a small studio flat that I have rented for a month, opposite to the Fine Arts museum.